davedelong/DDMathParser/README.markdown

 #### Aliases

 Functions can also have aliases.
-For example, the following strings are equivalent:
+For example, the following are equivalent:

     average(1,2,3)
     avg(1,2,3)